BestTimesToVisit.com Logo

 transport

-The main mode of transport in Apia is buses, which are frequent and inexpensive.
-Download the 'Samoa Buses' app (if available) or ask locals for bus routes; they're very helpful.
-Negotiate fares beforehand, especially for longer distances outside of the main routes.
+The main mode of transport in Apia is buses, which are inexpensive and frequent.
+Download the 'Samoa Bus' app (if available) or ask locals for bus routes and schedules; they're usually happy to help.
+Consider negotiating fares, especially for longer distances outside of the main city routes.

 safety